Pa. Township News

 To access the Township News Online Archive, click here to sign into your PSATS account.
 Once you are signed in, go to the “MY PSATS” drop-down menu and click on “Digital Magazine Publications.”

-In the June 2025 Pa.
+In the August 2025 Pa.
 Township News

-THE CONFERENCE EDITION
+THE AWARDS EDITION

 And More …